Alex Lobb

 Alex Lobb (born 2 January 2002) is an Australian professional rugby league footballer who last played as a winger for the Wests Tigers in the National Rugby League (NRL).

 Background

 Lobb was born in Wollongong, New South Wales.
 He played his junior footy with the Western Suburbs Red Devils, progressing through the St George Illawarra Dragons' SG Ball and Jersey Flegg systems before moving to the Tigers ahead of the 2024 season.

 Playing career

-Wests Tigers
+2024

 Lobb joined the Wests Tigers development squad and featured in the 2024 Knock-On Effect NSW Cup for the Western Suburbs Magpies, scoring six tries in 25 appearances.

 He made his NRL debut during Indigenous Round in Round 12 of the 2024 season, coming on as the 18th man against the North Queensland Cowboys.
 In his first two NRL games, he scored a try and is noted for his aerial ability and goal-kicking background.

+2026

+For the 2026 season, Lobb signed on with Queensland Cup team, the Wynnum Manly Seagulls, feeder club for the Brisbane Broncos.